-- The SEA is not participating in either one of the two State consortia that received a grant under the Race to the Top Assessment competition, and has not yet developed or administered statewide aligned, high-quality assessments that measure student growth in reading/language arts and in mathematics in at least grades 3-8 and at least once in high school in all LEAs. - i.
-Provide the SEA's plan to develop and administer annually, beginning no later than the 2014-2015 school year, statewide aligned, high-quality assessments that measure student growth in reading/language arts and in mathematics in at least grades 3-8 and at least once in high school in all LEAs, as well as set academic achievement standards for those assessments.
+Option A Option B Option C

+The SEA is participating in The SEA is not ☑ The SEA has developed

+one of the two State participating in either one and begun annually

+consortia that received a of the two State consortia administering statewide

+grant under the Race to the that received a grant under aligned, high-quality

+Top Assessment the Race to the Top assessments that measure

+competition.
+Assessment competition, student growth in

+and has not yet developed reading/language arts and

+i.
+Attach the State's or administered statewide in mathematics in at least

+Memorandum of aligned, high-quality grades 3-8 and at least once

+Understanding (MOU) assessments that measure in high school in all LEAs.

+under that competition. student growth in

+(Attachment 6) reading/language arts and i.
+Attach evidence that the

+in mathematics in at least SEA has submitted these

+grades 3-8 and at least once assessments and

+in high school in all LEAs. academic achievement

+standards to the

+i.
+Provide the SEA's plan Department for peer

+to develop and review or attach a

+administer annually, timeline of when the

+beginning no later than SEA will submit the

+the 2014-2015 school assessments and

+year, statewide aligned, academic achievement

+high-quality assessments standards to the

+that measure student Department for peer

+growth in review.
+(Attachment 7)

+reading/language arts

+and in mathematics in at

+least grades 3-8 and at

+least once in high school

+in all LEAs, as well as

+set academic

+achievement standards

+for those assessments.